-1. Cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled);

-- 2. Checks or money orders (payable to the Department of Transportation and Parking);

-- 3. University and UNC Hospitals Payroll Deduction;

-- 4. University Journal Entry (to be used by University departments for transferring funds);

-- 5. University Departmental Direct Fund Transfers (following T&P Accounting Services guidelines);

-- 6. Department Validation Coupons

-- 7. MasterCard/VISA;

-- 8. UNC One Card;

-- 9. Online and pay-by-phone payments; and

-- 10. Automated pay stations.
+- 1. cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled); - 2. checks or money orders (payable to the Department of Transportation and Parking); - 3. automatic payroll deduction for University and UNC Health employees unless the employee provides payment to the Department of Transportation and Parking at the time the permit is issued - 4.
+University Journal Entry (to be used by University departments for transferring funds); - 5.
+University Departmental Direct Fund Transfers (following T&P Accounting Services guidelines); - 6.
+Department Validation Coupons; - 7. credit card (MasterCard, VISA, and Discover only); - 8.
+UNC One Card; - 9. online and pay-by-phone payments; - 10. automated pay stations; and - 11. mobile device payment.